mdn/content/files/en-us/web/progressive_web_apps/guides/offline_and_background_operation/index.md

 ![Diagram showing push message sending and delivery steps](push-messaging-2.svg)

 1. The app server signs the message using its private signing key and encrypts the message using the public encryption key for the push service.
 The app server can use a library such as [web-push](https://github.com/web-push-libs/web-push) to simplify this.
-2. The app server sends the message to the endpoint for the push service, using the [HTTP Push](https://datatracker.ietf.org/doc/html/rfc8030) protocol, and again optionally using a library like web-push.
+2. The app server sends the message to the endpoint for the push service, using the [HTTP Push](https://datatracker.ietf.org/doc/html/rfc8030) protocol, and again optionally using a library, like web-push.
 3. The push service checks the signature on the message, and if the signature is valid, the push service queues the message for delivery.
 4. When the device has network connectivity, the push service delivers the encrypted message to the browser.
 5. When the browser receives the encrypted message, it decrypts the message.